josh-auger/motion-monitor/README.md

 - Update the INPUT_DIR string to be the correct directory

 To run the container, execute the following run command in the terminal window:
+- cd motion-monitor/
 - sh start_motion_monitor.sh [input filename]
 - Example: sh start_motion_monitor.sh slimm_2023-12-07_rest.log

+Motion-monitor will write all outputs and log files to the parent directory specified in the run bash script (INPUT_DIR).

 # References